agorago/wego/fw/README.md

 Operation descriptors describe the operation that belongs to the service.
 The operation would be typically exposed by the transport.
 Since an operation is accessible from outside, it will expose a URL.
-Operations are invoked by BPlus when the transport is accessed. (for example when someone invokes the HTTP URL)
+Operations are invoked by WeGO when the transport is accessed. (for example when someone invokes the HTTP URL)

 Operation descriptor gives details about the operation such as the following: name - used to actually invoke the operation from the service reference in ServiceDescriptor